Keys to Agile Transformation Success

 → "The real value of coaching is change management."

-Eliassen can help you source experienced coaches for your transformation, our rigorous screening process makes sure coaches we present are experienced in the role you specify and will match the culture of your organization.
+When it comes to measuring value, there's so much more to explore.
+Read Part 2 of our series on Agile Transformation.
+And remember that Eliassen can help you source experienced coaches for your transformation, and our rigorous screening process makes sure coaches we present are experienced in the role you specify and will match the culture of your organization.

 Eliassen = Experience